AlaeGuida/Product-Preview-Card/README.md

 Users should be able to:

-- See hover and focus states for interactive elements
+- See hover and focus states for interactive elements.

 ### Screenshot